storybird/smartchoices/README.md

 #  Smart Choices

-## A better choice interface for Django apps
+## A better choices interface for Django apps

 A common Django pattern is to create this complicated tuple list of tuples that